troydhanson/info-theory/bloom-filter/README.md

 Bloom filters
 =============
-Bloom filters date to 1970.
-They are used to test set membership.
+Bloom filters (1970) are used to test set membership.
 When used to test a member, they give one of two outcomes- the member MAY be in the set or is definitely not in the set.

 If you have a large data set (say, a dictionary of all city names in a country), and you want an efficient way to match on those words, and you are willing to